Fibonacci Who?

 Remember, the market will not always resume its uptrend after finding temporary support or resistance, but instead continue to go past the recent Swing High or Low.

+Another common problem in using the Fibonacci tool is determining which Swing Low and Swing High to use.
 People look at charts differently, look at different time frames, and have their own fundamental biases.
 It is likely that Stephen from Pipbuktu and the girl from Pipanema have different ideas of where the Swing High and Swing Low points should be.

 The bottom line is that there is no absolute right way to do it, especially when the trend on the chart isn't so clear.
 Sometimes it becomes a guessing game.